apache/druid/docs/operations/java.md

 Java 9 and beyond (including Java 11 and 17) include the capability for [strong encapsulation](https://dev.java/learn/strong-encapsulation-\(of-jdk-internals\)/) of internal JDK APIs.
 Druid uses certain internal JDK APIs for functionality- and performance-related reasons.
-Therefore, to avoid warning messages in Java 11, and errors in Java 17, certain packages must be made openable.
+Therefore, to avoid warning messages in Java 11, and errors in Java 17, certain packages must be added to `--add-exports` and `--add-opens`.

 Druid's out-of-box configuration does this transparently when you use the bundled `bin/start-druid` or similar commands.
 In this case, there is nothing special you need to do to run successfully on Java 11 or 17.